An Interview with Irma Thomas.

 In 2007, Irma Thomas was honored for her contributions to Louisiana music with induction into The Louisiana Music Hall of Fame.
 In 2009, a compilation album with three new songs titled "The Soul Queen of New Orleans: 50th Anniversary Celebration" was released from Rounder Records to commemorate Thomas' 50th year as a recording artist.
 In 2012, a life-size statue of Irma was erected in the French Quarter's "Legends Park," on 311 Bourbon Street.
 She is one of only two women memorialized in the park and in good company — other legends represented are Fats Domino, Ronnie Kole, Pete Fountain, and Al Hirt.

-I know you'll enjoy this conversation with Irma and agree she is someone whose soul shines through.
+I know you'll enjoy this Irma Thomas interview and agree she is someone whose soul shines through.

 Meg: How did you get your start in music?